fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

   Use the 'StartsOnDesk' or 'StartsOnPage' style in your config:

-     Style Netscape* StartsOnPage 0 1
+     Style Firefox* StartsOnPage 0 1

   or

-     Style Netscape* StartsOnDesk 1
+     Style Firefox* StartsOnDesk 1

-  Any window with a title that begins with 'Netscape' will be placed on page 0 1 (desk 1).
+  Any window with a title that begins with 'Firefox' will be placed on page 0 1 (desk 1).
 You will probably want to use these options
   too: